nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 When comparing how these 3 different approach, Full Description, Full NER, and SCE, influence the resulting embedding vector, there is two main metrics we can look at.
 Absolute distance between the same vector across all the approaches, and the relative distance between a set of vectors across all the approaches.

-1. Absolute distance between the same vector across all the approaches:
+1. Absolute distance between the same vector across all the approaches (Cosine Distance):

 Let $v_F$, $v_N$, and $v_S$ be the embedding vectors for a job posting using Full Description, Full NER, and SCE approaches respectively.
 We can calculate the cosine similarity between these vectors: